bergamote/greaspencil_nudge_frames/README.md

 ### Notes

 - The shortcuts change the length of the displayed frame for **every** unlocked layers.
 Make sure you isolate the layer you want to affect, or lock the ones you want to keep in place.
-- This is my first add-on for Blender so most likely badly written and possibly buggy.
-Use at your own risks and all that.
+- This is my first add-on for Blender so use at your own risks and all that.

-### To do

-- Save keyframe selection before the operation and get back to that selection after the operation is done.